hammerdirt-analyst/landuse/README.md

 ### Notebooks

-#### Spearmans Rho for one lake and one radius:

-1. bielersee_results.ipynb
-2. lac_leman.ipynb

 #### Spearmans Rho for all locations:

-1. project_results.ipynb
+1. project_results.ipynb : the test was conducted at different buffer radiuses 1'500 m - 10'000 m
-2. hex-3000-m.ipynb: the test at 1'500 m was is repeated with the most recent map values
+2. hex-3000-m.ipynb: the test at 1'500 m was is repeated with the most recent map values using only lakes
+3. hex-3000-m-rivers.ipynb: the test at 1'500 m was is repeated with the most recent map values using only rivers

-#### Lenth to discharge point and length of river section:
+#### Length to discharge point and length of river section:

 1. consider_distance_to_river.ipynb

-#### Probability - logistic regression
+#### Probability

 1. probability.ipynb